CESARDELATORRE/agentic-mcp-baseline-solution/docs/project-idea.md

 ## Functional Specifications

-### MCP Server Capabilities
+### Content source: MCP Server Capabilities
 - **Document Provider Service**: Custom MCP server exposing document content as resources and tools through the Model Context Protocol
 - **Content Source Management**: Handles local file access and remote URL content fetching, exposing them as MCP resources
-- **Tool Interface**: Provides MCP tools for document processing operations (summarization, analysis)
+- **Tool Interface**: Provides MCP tools for document processing operations to be performed by decoupled agents.
 - **Resource Management**: Exposes document content through MCP resource URIs with proper content negotiation

 ### Agent Specifications
-- **Orchestrator Agent** (C#): Acts as MCP client, coordinates workflow execution, manages connections to MCP servers
+- **Orchestrator Agent** (C#): Acts as MCP client, coordinates workflow execution, manages connections to MCP servers.
+It should use Semantic Kernel for that orchestration.
-- **Summarization Agent** (C#): Uses Semantic Kernel to generate summaries, can be integrated within orchestrator or as separate MCP server
+Implementation in .NET/C#.
+- **Summarization Agent** (C#): Generates a summary from the content provided as part of the prompt.
+The integration with the orchestrator is always thorugh MCP, but in option 1 is stdio and in Options 2 and 3 as remote agent using Http.
+Implementation in .NET/C#.
-- **Analysis Agent** (C#/Python): Analyzes summaries to create taglines/mottos, can be implemented as separate MCP server or integrated component
+- **Analysis Agent** (Python): Analyzes summaries coming from the summarization Agent to create taglines/mottos.
+The integration with the orchestrator is always thorugh MCP, but in option 1 is stdio and in Options 2 and 3 as remote agent using Http.
+Implementation in Python.

 ### User Stories (Baseline)
 1. **As a developer**, I want to deploy the MCP server locally so I can test agent workflows quickly